ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

         }
     }
     ```
-1. Even though _we're_ all perfect programmers, unfortunately sometimes things can go wrong.
+1. Even though _we're_ all perfect programmers, sometimes things can go wrong.
 It's best practice in iOS to pass errors up to the highest level.
 We will now add some possible errors to our code above `func getLatestArticles()`:
     ```swift
     enum NewsFetcherError: Error {
         case someError